-- 7.5.2.4 Supplemental PMA funding does not accumulate from year-to-year and must be spent by June 30th of the year that it was granted. - 7.5.2.5 The Dean of the College will determine the amount that should be considered the maximum available per year.
-In rare exceptions, at the discretion of the Dean, that amount may be exceeded. - 7.5.2.6 Faculty members on any type of leave may apply for supplemental support - 7.5.3 Allowance for Advising New Students - 7.5.3.1 Advisers of first-year students receive compensation in the form of a \$1000 professional development stipend. - 7.5.3.2 Each spring, faculty are asked by the advising program to volunteer to serve as advisers to first year students.
-Each volunteer chosen to advise receives the stipend. - 7.5.3.3 The stipend can be used for professional travel, memberships, subscriptions, educational technology, and other job-related expenses. - 7.5.3.4 Advisers of first-year students are expected to: - 7.5.3.4.1 Participate in adviser activities at fall orientation. - 7.5.3.4.2 Participate in adviser training activities at the beginning of the fall term and through the year. - 7.5.3.4.3 Frequently interact with all students in their advising group, with these minimums: - 7.5.3.4.3.1 At least one individual meeting with each student during the first two weeks of school - 7.5.3.4.3.2 At least one individual registration conference each term - 7.5.3.4.3.3 At least one group registration meeting in the fall and winter terms - 7.5.3.4.3.4 At least one other group activity in fall term - 7.5.3.4.3.5 At least one individual contact (in person, via email, or by phone) with advisees every month during the remainder of the academic year. - 7.5.3.4.4 Serve as an active academic adviser for each of the students in the advising group until those advisees declare their major (if necessary, through the students' sophomore year). - 7.5.4 Travel Expenses and Reimbursements - 7.5.4.1 Travel expenses are limited to those incurred that, considering all circumstances, are not lavish or extravagant. - 7.5.4.2 Faculty should follow procedures outlined by the Business Office for requesting reimbursements or reconciling p-card transactions association with professional travel.
+- 7.5.1 Professional Meeting Allowance - 7.5.1.1 The faculty member's Professional Meeting Allowance, currently is \$750.00 and may be accumulated over a consecutive two-year period.
+This Professional Meeting Allowance may not be used for professional memberships, subscriptions, books, software or other intellectual property items. - 7.5.1.2 These funds may be used only for expenses related to travel, lodging, incidental costs and registration fees related to: - 7.5.1.2.1 Attendance at meetings of professional associations; - 7.5.1.2.2 Training workshops related to teaching or administrative responsibilities; - 7.5.1.2.3 Travel directly correlated with assigned curricular responsibilities. - 7.5.2 Supplemental Professional Meeting Allowance - 7.5.3 Allowance for Advising New Students - 7.5.3.1 Advisers of first-year students receive compensation in the form of a \$1000 professional development stipend. - 7.5.3.2 Each spring, faculty are asked by the advising program to volunteer to serve as advisers to first year students.
+Each volunteer chosen to advise receives the stipend. - 7.5.3.3 The stipend can be used for professional travel, memberships, subscriptions, educational technology, and other job-related expenses. - 7.5.3.4 Advisers of first-year students are expected to: 7.5.3.4.1 Participate in adviser activities at fall orientation. - 7.5.3.4.2 Participate in adviser training activities at the beginning of the fall term and through the year. - 7.5.3.4.3 Frequently interact with all students in their advising group, with these minimums: - 7.5.3.4.3.1 At least one individual meeting with each student during the first two weeks of school - 7.5.3.4.3.2 At least one individual registration conference each term - 7.5.3.4.3.3 At least one group registration meeting in the fall and winter terms - 7.5.3.4.3.4 At least one other group activity in fall term

+- 7.5.3.4.3.5 At least one individual contact (in person, via email, or by phone) with advisees every month during the remainder of the academic year. - 7.5.3.4.4 Serve as an active academic adviser for each of the students in the advising group until those advisees declare their major (if necessary, through the students' sophomore year). - 7.5.4 Travel Expenses and Reimbursements - 7.5.4.1 Travel expenses are limited to those incurred that, considering all circumstances, are not lavish or extravagant. - 7.5.4.2 Faculty should follow procedures outlined by the Business Office for requesting reimbursements or reconciling p-card transactions association with professional travel.
 Receipts are required for all expenditures.